tomjakubowski/restbook/README.md

 - Permanent guestbook comments, with no deletion (yet)!
 - No authentication or authorization!!
 - "Wild West" style guestbook!
-- Hard-to-change default views which are ugly as sin!

 ## TODO

-- Allow user to easily override views as in devise (`rake generate restbook_views`).
 - Plug into authorization gems like CanCan.
 - Delete and edit comments.
 - Markdown or other formatters in comments.